raspberrypilearning/boat-race/en/step_8.md

 --- task ---

-Make sure the gate is in the center of the sprite.
+Make sure that the centre of the gate sprite is positioned in the middle.

  ![screenshot](images/boat-center.png)